dymmond/esmerald/docs/wsgi.md

 ## WSGIMiddleware

-Using this middleware is very simple, let's use Flask as example since it's very fast to spin-up a Flask service compared to other giants like Django.
+Using this middleware is very simple, let's use Flask as example since it is very fast to spin-up a Flask service compared to other giants like Django.

 === "Simple Routing"